On Languages

 It wasn't really until I started VRChat and speaking in both French and broken Japanese that I realized that I could speak a lot more French than I realised (I just needed a bit of practice).
 It was like for every phrase I constructed, 20 or more words/grammar constructs would start surfacing in my active working memory, fueling a desire to salvage those lost fragments stored in my brain.

-Finally, I ended up just watching native content through italian dubbed anime.
+This culminated in me watching native content through Italian dubbed anime.

 Even though this has come to a standstill, and I never really got to practice speaking it, I was amazed with the results from just casually listening (nowhere near the same hours I put into japanese).
 After a few years, I reached a point that I could understand Intermediate conversations quite well.